caifel/react-typescript-npm-boilerplate/README.md

 1. `npm login` (in case your are not yet logged in with you NPM account)
 2. `npm publish` (should work if you've updated the version number in the package.json)

-`Would be great to have an script that increases the version before pushing the code` (Just an Idea)
+`Would be great to have an script that increases the version before pushing the code` (An idea to work on later)

 ## Author